 At the Center for Social Research (CSR), we aim to be valued learning partners for all who seek wisdom-driven social research and development.
+While seeking to exemplify technical and methodological excellence, we strive to be welcoming, inclusive, diverse, anti-racist, and affirming.
+Our partners thrive and our best work is done when we embody these values.

 We conduct social-scientific research projects, taking data from collection to reporting, through focus groups, statistical analyses, program evaluations, maps, interactive data visualizations, surveys and more.